Psychiatry and Wellness, Behavioral Medicine Associates, Atlanta and Alpharetta

 Q. Are there any books you'd recommend for people interested in psychiatry?

 Almost all of the popular self-help titles have something of value in them.
 We've tried to list some of our favorites at appropriate places elsewhere in the web site.
 Many of the links to outside sites also contain suggested reading material on various mental health topics.
 People seem to vary tremendously in their ability to benefit from reading such books, with some people swearing that such reading has changed their lives, and others, the majority, either not reading them at all, or not noticing much benefit from doing so.
 If I had to pick one book to read for general self-understanding and personal growth, it would be Neurosis and Human Growth: The Struggle Toward Self-Realization, by Karen Horney M.D.
 This work deals with some basic, probably universal human Dilemnas that everybody faces - regardless of specific diagnosis.
-But in general, I have not been too much impressed with the beneficial results of reading in these matters.
-Sometimes reading itself is an attempt to avoid or escape from difficult relationship issues - or to try to get by without letting others in on one's problems.
-Reading seems to work best when there is someone around to discuss things with.

 Q. And finally, do you have any words of wisdom to impart after three decades of clinical work?

 The fundamental human problem seems to be that of wanting, sometimes in fact demanding to have one's cake and eat it too.
 That is, we seem almost hopelessly inclined as a species to desire to have things and circumstances that are either inherently contradictory(for example, complete freedom and complete security at the same time) or are, for some more particular reason, impossible to obtain(as in the case of a relationship which has many good qualities but is not 100% to our liking 100% of the time).
 Learning to recognize and deal with the fact that having one's cake and eating it too is not possible is probably the main task we all face in coming to a healthier and happier adjustment to life.
+In Freudian language this represents the accomodation of the Pleasure Principle to the Reality Principle; in ordinary language it is called 'growing up.'

 back to top